1994jyoti/project3/README.md

 # project3
-t is E-commerce Website for online food.
-Language: Php , HTML, CSS, JavaScript Database : Mysql.
+it is E-commerce Website for online food.
+Language: Php , HTML, CSS, JavaScript
+Database : Mysql.